BBC Africa Eye expose: Chinese man held over racist videos

 He said he made his videos in order to spread Chinese culture to the local community.

+In one of the videos seen by the BBC, a group of young children is made to chant - in Chinese - "I'm a black monster.
+My IQ is low", clearly unaware of what they are saying.

+While being secretly filmed by an undercover journalist posing as a potential buyer, Lu Ke admitted and then immediately denied having made the video.

-Malawian police said last week they had launched an investigation but were unable to arrest the Chinese filmmaker as he could not be found.
+Malawian police last week launched an investigation but were unable to arrest the Chinese filmmaker as he could not be found.

 Department of Immigration and Citizenship Services spokesman Pasqually Zulu confirmed that Lu Ke was arrested in neighbouring Zambia, in the eastern town of Chipata.